 Push and hold "RPT" (preset button 2) until you hear a beep.
-"LERPT," will appear on the display.
+"IPRT" will appear on the display.
 The player will repeat all the tracks on the disc you are listening to.
-When the disc ends, the player will automatically go back to the top track of the disc and replay.
+When the disc ends, the player will automatically go back to the first track on the disc and replay.
 To turn off the repeat feature, push this button again.